Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-How to prevent your Windows 11 micrphone from not working
+How to prevent your Windows 11 microphone from not working?

 Because you’ve seen the most common microphone problems and how you can solve each of them, we consider properly showing you some interesting tips to prevent your device from getting into trouble.

-- Always check the battery and the connection – If you’re using a headset, whatever and whenever you do, always make sure that the battery is charged enough in the wireless microphones to get you through the needed device.
-Also, ensure that the connectivity works properly, as learned before
+- Always check the battery and the connection – If you’re using a headset, whatever, and whenever you do, always make sure that the battery is charged enough in the wireless microphones to get you through the needed device.
+Also, ensure that the connectivity works appropriately, as learned before

-- Constantly check for updates – No matter we talk about general Windows updates or driver related updates, it is always important to keep them refreshed.
+- Constantly check for updates – Whether we talk about general Windows or driver-related updates, it is always essential to keep them refreshed.

-- Keep your microphone in proper conditions – If you use an external device, you should always make sure that it is clean, you do not sit on it, throw water, or other similar situations that could harm its overall performance.
+- Keep your microphone in proper condition – If you use an external device, you should always ensure it is clean; you do not sit on it, throw water, or other similar situations that could harm its overall performance.

 So, after conducting a series of researches, we found out that these solutions are the best to try if your microphone is not working in Windows 11.

-For a more personalized and dynamic digital environment, explore some great voice changer software for Windows.
+For a more personalized and dynamic digital environment, explore some great voice changer software tools for Windows.

 Also, make sure you share your thoughts and opinions with us by leaving a comment in the section below.